What is Strategic Financial Management?

 1. Involvement of Teams

 Other departments, such as IT and marketing, are often involved in strategic financial management.
-Hence, the departments must be supportive of the planned strategies.
+Hence, these departments must be engaged to help create the planned strategies.

 2. Key Performance Indicators (KPIs)

-The management team needs to determine which KPIs can be used for tracking the progress towards the business objectives.
-Financial management is easy as it involves working towards a specific number; however, other KPIs may help track short-term progress and help ensure that the organization is moving towards its goal.
+The management team needs to determine which KPIs can be used for tracking the progress towards each business objective.
+Some financial management KPIs are easy to determine as they involve working towards a specific financial target; however, other KPIs may be non-quantitative or track short-term progress and help ensure that the organization is moving towards its goal.

 It is important to decide how long it would take the organization to reach that specific target.
 The management team needs to decide actionable steps depending on the timeline and adjust the strategies whenever required.